noplacenoaddress/RNMnetwork/Part 4 - My experience/1 - Randomness.md

 I'll try to explain better what is exactly the arguments Vatican related, but esoteric is touched and I don't want to fall on them like all others the websites speaking about this system do.

 They say that my Machine, but I don't know where it is, what kind of system is and who host it, it's identify by the **number 9**.
 I think that it is related to the **Italian republic** [[3]](https://en.wikipedia.org/wiki/Italy) government related, but i really don't know.
+Or it's a number assigned by the church or by the Spanish monarchy.

 *A couple of friends of mine have die in unknown or very little documented circumstances.*